T3chnopath/manticore/external/README.md

-This directory is for 3rd Party External packages
+This directory is for 3rd Party External packages.